 Recently Tamboran was given approval to drill 15 wells in the Beetaloo basin – largely at depths of more than 3,000 metres.
 It estimates in its IPO document that each well currently costs USD26 million (AUS39 million) to drill, amounting to a total of AUD585 million if they drill all the wells.
 Tamboran had USD25.4 million in the bank at 31 March 2024 – not enough to drill one well, unless it has been able to reduce expenses in the interim.

-Tamboran has plans to drill up to 200 wells starting from 2026, which would a total of AUD7.8 billion based on current well costs.
+Tamboran has plans to drill up to 200 wells starting from 2026, which would add up to a total of AUD7.8 billion based on current well costs.
 This would be the number of wells that Tamboran would have to drill and develop, assuming it actually has commercial gas reserves, for an LNG plant.
 This excludes the costs of construction of the midstream liquefaction plant in Darwin and the 600km pipeline to connect the Beetaloo to Darwin.

 Tamboran is looking to commission the first train at NTLNG in 2030, according to its IPO document.
 This is quite a heroic target, given the lengthy wait for developing complex gas projects from initial gas discovery to development.
 Woodside is developing the Scarborough gas field, which was discovered in 1979, and Santos is developing the Barossa gas field, which was discovered in 2006.
 The only exception to this decades-long gas-discovery-to-development timeline in Australia is the seven-year turnaround of the first Pluto gas field in the Carnarvon basin, offshore Western Australia.